rosflight/rosflight_firmware/docs/user-guide/firmware-configuration.md

 The most recent versions of ROSflight allow you to specify the hardware setup of your aircraft in greater detail.
 These settings are dependent on your choice of flight controller.
 ROSflight does not support this feature on the Naze/Flip32.

 For each of a number of devices, there are several choices of configuration.
 Such configurations may specify the port, the protocol, or other settings for using the device.
 Many devices can be disabled entirely.
-Some devices may also use parameters.
+Some devices may also have settings via [parameters](parameter-configuration.md).

 ## Getting Current Configurations
 The current configuration for a device can be read through the ROS service `config_get`, which requires `rosflight_io` to be running.
 The only parameter for the service is the name of the device.
 The name is case insensitive, and underscores may be used for spaces.
 For example, all of the following are valid: